Skip to content

 A simple pricing follow-up cadence

 Belkins' 2025 follow-up study found a 4-touch sequence on Day 0 / 3 / 10 / 17 captures 93% of total replies by Day 10.
 Past 4 touches, unsubscribe risk triples.
-For pricing specifically, the same shape holds, but each touch should anchor on a different blocker.
+For pricing specifically, the same cadence holds, but each touch should anchor on a different blocker.
 A sequence that says the same thing four times trains buyers to ignore you.

 • Day 3: Template 2 or 3, depending on what the buyer surfaced.
 Scope comparison if they're stuck between options.
 Budget pressure if they flagged a constraint.